Reactive & Aggressive Dogs | There’s Always a Reason

 Apart from the glaringly obvious reason why these are not a great way to start a training session, there are actually several other key reasons why it doesn’t help to work with aggressive dogs in their home environment.

-1. Your dog has everything to lose when defending their territory, meaning that yes - they will show their most aggressive side, making it much more difficult to diagnose underlying cause.
+• Meaning that yes - they will show their most aggressive side, making it much more difficult to diagnose underlying cause.
 Aggression masks other behaviours like fear, anxiety and insecurity.
 It’s also very difficult to distinguish between a dog that is possessive of the owner and territorial over their home environment whilst in situ.
 Getting your dog away from the home makes all of this a lot clearer.

-2. You need to learn how to handle your dog safely in a low risk environment - before moving back into more challenging real world scenarios.
+• … before moving back into more challenging real world scenarios.
 No one wants to find themselves in a firefight, and when it comes to working with dogs, that means being properly prepared and educated in how to handle your dog safely, before going on a walk or inviting someone through your dog.
 Our paddocks, and our ambassador dogs, are here to ensure just that.

-3. We don’t need to see your dog at their worst to know what a worst case scenario looks like.
+• We don’t need to see your dog at their worst to know what a worst case scenario looks like.
 We are more than capable of diagnosing serious issues based on lower levels of behaviour expression, and it’s less stressful for both you and your dog if we can do so at a lower intensity.
 It’s not our goal to back your dog into a corner and wrestle them into submission.
 Anything we can do to reduce stress, we will - and the easiest way to do that is in a neutral space.

 We deal with Reactivity and Aggression every day - we’re used to spotting red flags, deescalating dangerous situations quickly and helping you to develop the skills you need, fast.
 That’s why we always start at our secure paddocks - and graduate to real world sessions down the line - because we know it works.